ankitrajput0096/Kafka_ZooKeeper_SpringBoot_Producers_Consumers/README.md

 * [Docker](https://www.docker.com/) - For containerization of application
 * [Kafka](https://kafka.apache.org/) - For Kafka servers
 * [ZooKeeper](https://zookeeper.apache.org/) - For ZooKeeper servers

-## TODO Items

-Things I will be working next for this repository is making all the services dockerized.
-So, that we don't need to start each consumer spring-boot service separately.

 ## Contributing